AkshayDevkate/CoreML/README.md

 ## Documentations on iOS Application

+The iOS applicatiopn is built using swift programming language and StoryboardUI

 | Function | Description | Link to blog | Output Gif|
 |-|-|-|-|
 | performSegue() | Transferig data between the view controllers | [link to documentation](https://akshaydevkate.medium.com/transfer-data-between-the-viewcontroller-in-uikit-basic-step-by-step-guide-cc53368b852d) | |